-Creativity can show itself in your cooking and decorating as well as planning a party or entertaining kids on a snow day.
+Creativity can show itself in your cooking and decorating, as well as in planning a party or entertaining kids on a snow day.
 Everyone is creative.
 You need to dig down (maybe a little deep) and pull it out.
 Nurture what you do find.
 Love the creativity that you do have and feed it.

 Rearranging the furniture can keep us from feeling stagnant.
 Making new curtains or throw pillows can add a punch of color without spending too much money.

 Making Christmas gifts will not only help with the Holiday Budget but will let us feed our creativity.